 - See the recipe card below for detailed instructions.

 This is a budget-friendly family meal that reminds me of my childhood.
 It is warm, comforting, and always makes me happy.
-Add sautéed spinach or steamed green beans with lots of cracked salt and black pepper to complete the meal.
+Add sautéed spinach or steamed green beans along with a generous sprinkle of cracked salt and black pepper to complete the meal.
 This is a must-try!

 Recommended supplies: